Eben Ice Caves: The UP's Must Visit Winter Destination Now

 The hardest part of the hike is finding the right path up to the caves.
 Although it’s not very challenging, you can easily get of track if there’s snowfall or no prior footprints up the path.
 Luckily the paths are all pretty close and if you do miss them you won’t be lost long.

 The hike should take you about 25 minutes each way and is around 2 miles roundtrip.
 If you need trail map for the Eben Ice Caves, head over to alltrails

 What do I need to bring with me?

-Need accommodation when visiting the area?
-Check out one of these spots to make sure you have a home base when exploring the beauty of the region.
-If you haven’t booked for some of these major weekends yet, you need to get the ball rolling as hotels sell out quick.
+Need accommodation when visiting Marquette County?
+If you haven’t booked for a major weekend yet, you need to get the ball rolling as hotels sell out quick.

 Find the Best Hotels in Marquette for your trip to the Upper Peninsula!

 Northern Michigan Photography and Prints

 Thank you for reading and if you want to make your memories last forever, book me as your Northern Michigan Photographer